PhoenixOrigin/DependencyInjector/README.md

 }
 ```

-and you need to export the sun packages by adding the following to your `build.gradle` file:
+Then, you need to expose the sun packages by adding the following to your `build.gradle` file:

 ```groovy
 compileJava {